blackbird-agency/magento-2-orange-sms-notification/README.md

 ## Support

 - If you have any issue with this code, feel free to [open an issue](https://github.com/blackbird-agency/magento-2-orange-sms-notification/issues/new).
-- If you wan to contribute to this project, feel free to [create a pull request](https://github.com/blackbird-agency/magento-2-orange-sms-notification/compare).
+- If you want to contribute to this project, feel free to [create a pull request](https://github.com/blackbird-agency/magento-2-orange-sms-notification/compare).

 ## Contact